 - Use technology devices in ways that do not violate the privacy of, or interfere with, the productivity of other students and staff.

 - Email and personal use of computers should not deprive other students of resources required for schoolwork.

 - Conserve consumable resources such as paper and ink.

-- Do not give out personal information over the network: passwords, name, address, phone number, credit card numbers.
+- Do not give out personal information over the network: passwords, name, address, phone number, credit card numbers, etc.

-- Report AUP infractions, suspicious behavior, or privacy violations to a teacher or ICT Staff.
+- Report AUP (Acceptable Use Policy) infractions, suspicious behavior, or privacy violations to a teacher or ICT Staff.